-- 1. Current trend is to make everything decentralized - 2.
+- 1. The current trend is to make everything decentralized - 2.
 Bitcoin is a decentralized currency. - 3.
-Blockchain 1.0 is used to global consensus on Bitcoin transactions. - 4.
-Blockchain 3.0 allow sophisticated contracts making it useful for many network and security applications - 5.
+Blockchain 1.0 is used for global consensus on Bitcoin transactions. - 4.
+Blockchain 3.0 allows sophisticated contracts, making it useful for many network and security applications - 5.
 Probabilistic Blockchains allow probabilistic statements to make decisions under risk.

-☐ Any thoughts on currencies succeeding that probably shouldn't like Dogecoin?
+Any thoughts on currencies succeeding that probably shouldn't like Dogecoin?